Arizona Supreme Court Ruling on Utility Rate Consolidation and Commission Deference

 An AI-generated video overview of Paloma Paseo Homeowners Association v.
 David Falk (LC2018-000421 (Maricopa County Superior Court)).
 A justice-court post-judgment fee award to an HOA was vacated as untimely after final judgment.
 This plain-language summary was generated from the court’s filings; the court’s own ruling controls.

-An AI-generated audio deep dive walking through the court’s reasoning and disposition in Paloma Paseo Homeowners Association v.
+An AI-generated audio deep dive walking through the court record and procedural posture in Paloma Paseo Homeowners Association v.
 David Falk.
-Generated from the case filings; verify against the linked ruling below.
+Generated from the case filings; verify against the linked case records below.

 Audio overview generated with Google NotebookLM from the case’s court filings.